Vocational Professionals Header

 Definition of a Transferable Skills Analysis, TSA

-1. A Transferable Skills Analysis (TSA) for Return to Work and Career Counselling/Planning: The purposes of TSAs are defined as a systematic process of identifying an individual’s existing work abilities, skills, traits, and aptitudes through a detailed analysis of their demonstrated vocational history, hobbies, recreational and volunteer activities, as well as accomplished education/training.
-During a TSA, the CVRP may conduct a thorough interview, capturing information on the individual’s psychosocial and functional status, referencing current health symptoms and limitations (medical, physical, psychological and/or cognitive) that may impact the individual’s vocational profile and capacities to ascertain a viable return to work plan.
+1. A Transferable Skills Analysis (TSA) for Return to Work & Career Counselling/Planning: TSAs are defined as a systematic process of identifying an individual’s existing work abilities, skills, traits, & aptitudes through a detailed analysis of their demonstrated vocational history, hobbies, recreational & volunteer activities & education/training.
+During a TSA, the CVRP may conduct a thorough interview, capturing information on individual’s psychosocial & functional status, referencing current health symptoms & limitations (medical, physical, psychological, cognitive) that may impact the vocational profile & capacities to ascertain a viable return to work plan.

-2. A Transferable Skills Analysis (TSA) designed in support of forensic analysis, dispute resolution, independent third-party assessments for medical legal purposes requires the expertise and experience of a CCVE/ICVE.
-Alternatively, under the direct supervision of a CCVE/ICVE (provided that such individual, the evaluation process and all related documentation, are adequately supervised by the CCVE/ICVE and is under the professional responsibility of the CCVE/ICVE), a CVRP may participate in portions, or all components of a TSA designed for forensic analysis, dispute resolution, independent third-party assessment, or medical legal purposes.
-Such supervision shall be documented through notation in the client’s records and/or signing/co-authoring of the client’s report by the CCVE/ICVE.
-Furthermore, upon successful passing of the CVRP-TSA pathway certification (involving peer review of sample work product), a CVRP-TSA certified Registrant may write complex TSAs for forensic analysis.
+2. A Transferable Skills Analysis (TSA) in support of forensic analysis, dispute resolution, independent 3rd party assessments for medical legal purposes requires the expertise & experience of a CCVE/ICVE.
+Alternatively, under the direct supervision of a CCVE/ICVE (provided that such individual, the evaluation process & all related documentation, are adequately supervised by the CCVE/ICVE & is under the professional responsibility of the CCVE/ICVE), a CVRP may participate in portions, or components of a TSA designed for forensic analysis, dispute resolution, independent 3rd party assessment, or medical legal purposes.
+Supervision shall be documented through notation in the client’s records &/or signing/co-authoring of the client’s report by the CCVE/ICVE.

-This type of TSA is considered more complex than a TSA designed for return to work or career counselling or planning, as it is typically used to assist in determining future employability and earning capacity and has a greater impact on the clients’ vocational and financial wellbeing.
-This type of TSA is often used in the event that an individual may not be able to perform the essential duties of their past position or that their position no longer exists.
+Forensic TSAs are considered more complex than TSAs designed for return to work or career counselling or planning, typically used to assist in determining future employability, earning capacity & has a greater impact on the clients’ vocational & financial wellbeing.
+Forensic TSAs are often used in the event that an individual may not be able to perform the essential duties of their past position or their position no longer exists.

-A fully redacted transferable skills analysis report, for peer review, must be no older than 6 months & demonstrate the following minimum criteria:
+A fully redacted transferable skills analysis report, for peer review, must be no older than 6 months & demonstrate the following:

-1. Consent: Ensure informed consent is outlined, detailing activities with the client & on whether consent was written or verbal, or both.
+1. Consent: Ensure informed consent is outlined, detailing activities & whether consent was written, verbal, or both.
 If the assessment is completed via file review only, then it needs to be stated as to why no consent was obtained.
-Consent must be: Informed, Voluntary, Written &/or verbal, Expressed: consent that has been clearly & unmistakably given.
+Consent must be: Informed, Voluntary, Written &/or Verbal, Expressed: consent that has been clearly & unmistakably given.
 For more information on Consent click here for the CVRP Standards of Practice.

-2. Purpose or Scope of Referral: Your report must clearly state as to what you were asked to do as it will define what is answered in your report (i.e., determine if suitable alternate direct entry jobs exists &/or jobs that require short term/OTJ training).
+2. Purpose or Scope of Referral: Reports must clearly state as to what you were asked to do as it will define the report (determine if suitable alternate direct entry jobs exists &/or jobs that require short term/OTJ training).

-3. Role of Evaluator: Explain your role & qualifications pertaining to what you have been asked to do as per your scope of practice as per the College.
+3. Role of Evaluator: Explain role & qualifications pertaining to what you have been asked to do as per scope of practice as per the College.

-4. Work History (volunteer) duration/duties (as available): Clearly outline client’s work history & ensure job duties support the proper selection of a NOC code.
+4. Work History (volunteer) duration/duties: Clearly outline client’s work history & ensure job duties support the proper selection of a NOC code.

 5. Educational Background: Detail educational profile including (if available) challenges & course preferences.
-Provide a high-end outline on what the typical courses completed in post secondary school are, to support your recommendations in the Transferrable skills section.
+Provide an outline on what the typical courses completed in post secondary school are to support recommendations in the Transferrable skills section.

 6. Medical/Disability Section: Outline diagnosis/MMR & what the person’s work disability deficits are, & explain vocational functional capacity.

-7. Aptitudes and D/P/T: Explain each & show how you determined the client’s composite profile.
+7. Aptitudes & D/P/T: Explain each & show determination of the client’s composite profile.

-9. Explain client’s pre-injury unadjusted vocational analysis & explain what has changed.
+9. Explain Client’s Pre-injury Unadjusted vocational analysis & explain what changed.

-10. Vocational Recommendations: as per your vocational analysis, select suitable direct entry occupations the person can pursue &, explain why they are suitable.
+10. Vocational Recommendations: as per your vocational analysis, select suitable direct entry occupations the person can pursue &, explain suitable.
 If proposing career clusters that require short term/OTJ training, explain why the person should be able to be successful in the absence of psycho/vocational testing.
-If there are no alternate vocational options to recommend, then explain why.
-A TSA redacted report submitted for the purposes of review for the TSA pathway should not include any training recommendations other than what is stated.
-It is not within the scope of a TSA to identify jobs that require more than short term or training on the job; this is a Vocational Evaluation Report.
+If there are no alternate vocational options to recommend, explain why.
+A TSA redacted report submitted for peer review should not include any training recommendations other than what stated.
+It is not within the scope of a CVRP TSA to identify jobs that require more than short term or training on the job; this is a Vocational Evaluation Report.

-11. General Labour Market information: show earnings of proposed options including geographical region & reference period for wages as well as general employment prospects on employment for each option (i.e., poor/fair, or good).
+11. General Labour Market Information: show earnings of proposed options including geographical region & reference period for wages & general employment prospects on employment for each option (poor, fair, good).

 CVRP TSA Certification Compliance

-2 Year 40 CEUs Click for Core Competencies/Domains of Learning; 6 must be Ethics (Domain 8 Vocational Rehabilitation or 6 Vocational Evaluation or 2 Cost of Care); & 6 must be Transferable Skill Analysis/Employability Skills (Domain 4 Vocational Evaluation)
+2 Year 40 CEUs Core Competencies/Domains of Learning; 6 Ethics (Domain 8 Vocational Rehabilitation or 6 Vocational Evaluation or 2 Cost of Care); & 6 must be Transferable Skill Analysis/Employability Skills (Domain 4 Vocational Evaluation)

 5 Year VSPC/Criminal Police Check

-For CEUs that do not appear on the approved CEU list, Registrants & Education Stakeholders can submit a pre or post-approval of an education program.
+For CEUs that do not appear on the CVRP Approved CEU List, submit a:

 CEU post-approval application